 The engineering, procurement and construction (EPC) contract was awarded to IEA Renewable Energy, a subsidiary of Infrastructure and Energy Alternatives (IEA).

 Apex Clean Energy received a construction loan of $216m for the project in September 2015.
-While Bayerische Landesbank acted as the joint lead arranger, co-ordinating mandated lead arranger and bookrunner for the transaction, KeyBank National Association and Siemens Financial Services were the joint lead arrangers.
+Bayerische Landesbank acted as co-ordinating mandated lead arranger and bookrunner for the transaction, as well as a joint lead arranger with KeyBank National Association and Siemens Financial Services.

 Grant Plains wind project benefits

 The project is expected to create 56 temporary jobs during construction and 10 full-time jobs during operations and maintenance.